sutta » dn » Dīgha Nikāya 9

 “Yasmiṁ, citta, samaye oḷāriko attapaṭilābho hoti, neva tasmiṁ samaye manomayo attapaṭilābhoti saṅkhaṁ gacchati, na arūpo attapaṭilābhoti saṅkhaṁ gacchati;

-“While in a substantial reincarnation, it’s not referred to as a mind-made or formless reincarnation,
+“When reincarnated in a solid life-form, it’s not referred to as a mind-made or formless life-form,

 oḷāriko attapaṭilābhotveva tasmiṁ samaye saṅkhaṁ gacchati.